 8:00 pm - 8:15pm:

-The NGCRC’s National Night Out (NNO) Event, by Robert T. David Sr., City of Danville, VA; directly across the street from the Westin hotel.
+The NGCRC’s National Night Out (NNO) Event, by NGCRC Staff (all are welcome), directly across the street from the Westin hotel.
+Let’s increase respect for the law and civility.

 6:00am - 8:00am Early Riser Session: